jrexmo/jrexmo.github.io/_pages/research.md

 Here is some of my work (click for abstract):

 <details>
   <summary>1.
-Simple vertex coloring algorithms - 2020, with Fang Song</summary>
+Simple vertex coloring algorithms - with Fang Song, QIP 2020</summary>

   Given a graph $G$ with $n$ vertices and maximum degree $\Delta$, it